 Customizing the texture of your makeup

 I used empty chapstick tubes for storing and applying our DIY Halloween makeup.
-They’re a super inexpensive storage option that also happens to be great for easily applying the makeup.
-You can either reuse an old chapstick container, or you can buy them in bulk for super cheap.
+They’re inexpensive and make the makeup easy to apply.
+You can either reuse an old chapstick container or buy them cheaply in bulk.
+You can use cardboard tubes to avoid plastic.

 You can also make pencils for drawing finer lines, but in the case of making homemade makeup pencils, you’ll probably need to add some carnauba wax to make a more solid pencil that can be sharpened without breaking.